mysterymath/lcc6502/Implementation_Defined_Behavior.md

 * Pointers may be converted to int, unsigned int, long, and unsigned long.
 The value is the address of the referenced object, expressed as an unsigned int, then converted to the target type.
+Null pointers produce zero values.
 * Any integral value may be converted to a pointer.
 The value is first converted to an unsigned int.
 Then, the pointer refers to a virtual object at the memory location with corresponding address.
 This is true even for 0.